destenson/kalman-filter-rs/docs/SOTA.md

 ## Executive Summary

 This document provides a comprehensive analysis of Kalman filter implementations across all major programming languages and platforms as of January 2025.
-Our Rust implementation (`kalman_filter v1.0.0-alpha0`) is positioned as **the most comprehensive Rust Kalman filter library**, offering 7 filter variants with production-ready features including logging, metrics, and validation.
+Our Rust implementation (`kalman_filters v1.0.0-alpha0`) is positioned as **the most comprehensive Rust Kalman filter library**, offering 7 filter variants with production-ready features including logging, metrics, and validation.

 ### Key Findings
 - **Our Strengths**: Most complete filter variant coverage in Rust ecosystem (7 variants)